Aerospace & Defense

 From the design and development of energy equipment and related assemblies, through manufacturing, delivery and end-use, advanced analytics are increasingly providing the opportunity to make more informed decisions and gain critical insight into operations.
 However, with this comes added complexity as massive amounts of data must be collected, processed and analyzed.

 At Siemens PLM Software, we leverage the Internet of Things to collect data from installed physical equipment in the field, from fabrication and construction sites, and at the plant.
-When we combine that “physical twin” with the engineering insight contained within the PLM system, or “digital twin”, valuable performance insights are available to equipment OEMs, EPCs and plant owners, providing real opportunities for innovation and competitive advantage.
+When we combine that “physical twin” with the engineering insight contained within the Digital Innovation Platform, or “digital twin”, valuable performance insights are available to equipment OEMs, EPCs and plant owners, providing real opportunities for innovation and competitive advantage.